bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 18°
-- Cloudy
+- Partly Cloudy
 - 85% humidity
-- 12 mph wind
+- 11 mph wind
-- 100% cloud cover
+- 46% cloud cover
 - 27 AQI 🟩
 - 0.15 inches of rain and 1.26 inches of snow expected in the next 72 hours